-The Master of Divinity degree prepares students for professional work in the fields of pastoral care, chaplaincy, community development, and dharma teaching.
-This 72-credit, three-year program is firmly grounded in Buddhist philosophy and meditation practice, while emphasizing an interreligious approach to individual and community care.
+The Master of Divinity degree prepares students for professional work in the fields of spiritual care, chaplaincy, community development, and dharma teaching.
+With an on-campus and a low-residency online option, this 72-credit, three-year program is firmly grounded in Buddhist philosophy and meditation practice, while emphasizing an interreligious approach to individual and community care.
 This training is then applied in hands-on field education work, to develop individuals who can actively manifest wisdom and compassion in the world.
 The program breaks new ground in preparing Buddhist-inspired students to serve their communities in leadership capacities.

-The MDiv degree prepares students through four streams of learning: 1) theological study—an in-depth understanding of the basic Buddhist texts and doctrines in historical and present-day contexts; 2) community—devoted to the insights and tools for fostering “engaged” communities; 3) interfaith pastoral care—the ability to serve the spiritual and human needs of a diverse community in ministerial/chaplaincy roles while embodying the principles and practices of one’s primary tradition; and 4) practice and meditation—the spiritual practice of sitting meditation from the Buddhist tradition.
+The MDiv degree prepares students through four streams of learning: 1) theological study—an in-depth understanding of the basic Buddhist texts and doctrines in historical and present-day contexts; 2) community—devoted to the insights and tools for fostering “engaged” communities; 3) interreligious spiritual care—the ability to serve the spiritual and human needs of a diverse community in chaplaincy/teaching roles while embodying the principles and practices of one’s primary tradition; and 4) practice and meditation—the spiritual practice of sitting meditation from the Buddhist tradition.

-Field education opportunities (either Clinical Pastoral Education (CPE) or internship placements) based on individual student interests provide a context for integrating all four streams of learning and applying them to real-world needs, while initiating the process of lifetime learning through the student's work.
+Students will also complete a Clinical Pastoral Education (CPE) internship through Naropa's Center for Contemplative Chaplaincy, or another ACPE accredited CPE Center, based on individual student interests.
+The chaplaincy internship provides a context for integrating all four streams of learning and applying them to real-world needs, while initiating the process of lifetime learning through the student's work.

 Meditation Requirements and the Nitartha Institute Shedra Option: In addition to three